tanruyi/fitness_app/README.md

 This project was created as part of the course requirements for General Assembly's Software Engineering Immersive bootcamp.

 Potential new features to be added in the future:
+- Add a filter feature for users to filter for exercises based on target muscle and equipment
 - Saving past exercise records for each exercise, including details such as date of exercise, number of sets, number of reps, and weight used etc.
 - Creating a new event in Google calendar with the click of a button, with details of the workout auto-populated in the description section
 - Make it media responsive to mobile phones